On this page:

 Outbreaks in healthcare facilities:

-- Working definition: two or more patients or residents in the same hospital unit or same LTCF with matching organism (genus, species), including MDROs, and onset dates within 6 months of each other.
+- Working definition: two or more patients or residents with a healthcare-associated infection in the same healthcare facility who have matching organism (genus, species), including MDROs, similar exposures, and onset dates within 12 months of each other.

 Data Collection and Basic Descriptive Epidemiology